Electrical contractors in

 What license do I need to work as an electrical contractor in Surprise, AZ?

-Do I need permits for electrical work in Surprise?
+Do I need special qualifications for solar electrical work in Arizona?

 Electrical contractors in Surprise